AVerMedia-Technologies-Inc/SenseEdge-kit-quick-start/README.md

 The `setup.sh` script will automatically perform the following steps:

-- Check the system environment (e.g., JetPack version, network connectivity).
+- Check the system environment (e.g., JetPack version, network connectivity, system time).
 - Install the CUDA compiler and TensorRT dependencies.
 - Install `pip` and the Python `venv` module if missing.
 - Create a dedicated virtual environment named `realsense_env` under the `~/avermedia/` directory.